Fact-Checking 'Contagion' — In Wake Of Coronavirus, The 2011 Movie Is Trending

 "We were trying to tell a story that was credible within the boundaries of scientific understanding, but also illuminate how our world might respond — that is why the poster of the movie says 'nothing spreads like fear,' " he adds.

-Even though the film is not a documentary – which the Centers for Disease Control and Prevention pointed out when it was released – it does have scientific content, sometimes accurate, sometimes not, about viral outbreaks.
+Even though the film is not a documentary, which the Centers for Disease Control and Prevention pointed out when the movie was released, it does have scientific content — sometimes accurate, sometimes not — about viral outbreaks.
 So we asked some specialists in global health and infectious diseases to fact-check the movie's science.

 Birth of an outbreak

 The movie saves the origin story of its virus for the last two minutes, when it shows a bulldozer razing trees where bats live to construct a pen for pigs.
-Once the pigs are in place, a bat flies over and drops a piece of banana it's eating, which a pig then consumes.
+Once the pigs are in place, a bat flies over and drops a piece of banana that it's eating, which a pig then consumes.
 A virus carried by the bat mixes with a pig virus and mutates.
 A chef preps a presumably infected pig, puts his hand in its mouth and then without having washed up goes on to shake hands with Paltrow's character, transferring the virus to her.

-Our experts think it's a realistic story – so realistic that Rebecca Katz, director of the Center for Global Health Science and Security at Georgetown University, says she often shows the ending to the students in her class on emerging infectious diseases.
+Our experts think it's a realistic story — so realistic that Rebecca Katz, director of the Center for Global Health Science and Security at Georgetown University, says she often shows the film's ending to the students in her class on emerging infectious diseases.

 "I show the last few minutes of Contagion to my class, to show the interconnectedness between animals, the environment and humans," Katz says.